yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 Yii 2.0 fully embraces [Composer](https://getcomposer.org/), the de facto PHP package manager.
 Installation of the core framework, as well as extensions, are handled through Composer.
-Please refer to the [Starting from Basic App](start-basic.md) section to learn how to install Yii 2.0.
+Please refer to the [Installing Yii](start-installation.md) section to learn how to install Yii 2.0.
 If you want to create new extensions, or turn your existing 1.1 extensions into 2.0-compatible extensions, please refer to the [Creating Extensions](extend-creating-extensions.md) section of the guide.